 The Euro and the Economy of the European Union

-Overall, the largest economic region in the world is the European Union (EU) with its GDP which exceeds $13 trillion.
-Similar to the US, the European economy is focused heavily on services however manufacturing represents a larger percentage of Europe’s GDP than in America.
-When there is strong economic activity in the EU, the Euro usually becomes stronger, and when there is a slow down in European economy activity, the Euro generally weakens.
-The Euro is unique in the currency markets because, while the American Dollar represents the currency of just one country, the Euro is a single currency of the Eurozone or EMU (The European and Economic Monetary Union) – the 16 different countries in the EU.
-There are sometimes disagreements which occur between the various governments within the European Union about the union’s future course or its monetary policies.
+Overall, the largest economic region in the world is the European Union (EU), with its GDP exceeding $13 trillion.
+Similarly to the US, the European economy is focused heavily on services; however, manufacturing represents a larger percentage of Europe’s GDP than America’s.
+When there is strong economic activity in the EU, the Euro usually becomes stronger, and when there is a slowdown in European economic activity, the Euro generally weakens.
+The Euro is unique in the currency markets because, while the American Dollar represents the currency of just one country, the Euro is a single currency of the Eurozone or EMU (The European Economic and Monetary Union) – the 16 different countries in the EU.
+Disagreements sometimes occur between the various governments within the European Union about the union’s future course, or its monetary policies.
 When these economic arguments arise, the Euro usually weakens.
-The countries that are currently part of the Eurozone include:
+The countries that are currently part of the Eurozone are

 - The Netherlands

 The main factor that has an influence upon the direction of the EUR/USD pairing is the relative strengths of the two economies.
 When the United States’ economy is growing more quickly, the USD will strengthen against the EUR, whereas if the European Union’s economy is growing more rapidly, the Euro will be stronger against the US Dollar.
 The level of interest rates is a major indicator of the relationship between the two economies’ strengths.
 If the interest rate in the United States is higher than the interest rates of major European economies, the US Dollar will usually grow stronger.
 However if interest rates in the Eurozone are higher, the Dollar will usually weaken.